SchemaPlus/schema_dev/README.md

     require 'schema_dev/tasks'

-Which defines the rake task `create_databases` and also a task for travis-ci
+Which defines the rake task `create_databases` and also a task for github actions

-## Relase Notes
+## Release Notes

 Release notes for schema_dev versions: